e10v/rico/README.md

     f.write(doc.serialize(indent=True))
 ```

-You can also set the whitespace for indentation:
+You can also set custom whitespace for indentation:
 ```python
 with open("doc.html", "w") as f:
     f.write(doc.serialize(indent=True, space="    "))